Article originally published January 13, 2017, several updates appear below:

 Dallas, TX: This is an incredible story of giving and sacrifice.
 The first hero you’re going to meet is an Uber driver, Michelle Turnbow.
-She should receive a 5-star rating for the lifesaving ride she gave to a black Labrador hit by a car.
+She should receive a 5-star rating for the lifesaving ride she gave to a black Labrador that had been hit by a car.

-It all started last Friday about 6:40am.
+It all started last Friday at about 6:40 am.
 Michelle dropped off a customer at DFW Airport and was making her way downtown.
-That’s when she spotted a female black lab darting out into traffic on the Stemmons Freeway Access Road.
-Michelle acted quickly, “I first saw her, slowed down and tried to block her with my car so she didn’t run out onto the highway and she went back off the road into the grass,” she said.
+That's when she spotted a female black lab darting out into traffic on the Stemmons Freeway Access Road.
+Michelle acted quickly.
+“I first saw her, slowed down and tried to block her with my car so she didn't run out onto the highway, and she went back off the road into the grass,” she said.

-Michelle clocked off her Uber app and asked the man standing over the dog to help load her into her car.
-She then drove to a safe location, pulled over, made sure the dog was comfortable and posted on Facebook asking for help.
+She clocked out of the Uber app and asked the man standing over the dog to help load her into her car.
+She then drove to a safe location, pulled over, made sure the dog was comfortable, and posted on Facebook asking for help.

-You see in Texas animal rescue is big.
-Tens of thousands of dogs get killed in shelters across the state each year because people don’t spay, neuter or take care of their pets.
+In Texas, animal rescue is big.
+Tens of thousands of dogs get killed in shelters across the state each year because people don’t spay, neuter, or take care of their pets.
 Rescue groups rally for animals in the Lone Star State.
 She was in geographic good company.

 Her pal, who also happens to be a pet detective, Cindy, responded first.
-She found a vet in Frisco who would examine the dog even though Michelle certainly could not afford to pay the vet bill.
-With every moment she spent with this poor dog she was losing out on money making rides, Michelle said, “I had 37 dollars in my bank account, it didn’t matter, I did whatever was needed.
-We were just hoping we could find a rescue group to take her in.”
+She found a vet in Frisco who would examine the dog, even though Michelle certainly could not afford the bill.
+With every moment she spent with this poor dog, she was losing out on money-making rides, Michelle said, “I had $37 in my bank account, it didn’t matter, I did whatever was needed.
+We were hoping we could find a rescue group to take her in.”

 Cue Dawn Ladny from Lucky Lab Rescue and Adoption.
 This incredible story of amazing people who rallied for this dog continues.